This document is relevant for: Inf1

 Memory Management#

-The simple application presented here will load a NEFF file, use the provided binary files’ contents as input tensors (if a file wasn’t provided for an input tensor, that input tensor will be zero-filled), and save the output tensors as binary files.
+The simple application presented here loads a NEFF file using the provided binary files’ contents as input tensors and saving the output tensors as binary files.
+If a file isn’t provided for an input tensor, that input tensor will be zero-filled.

 Prerequisites#